A/PROFESSOR JULIE MILLER, BA, MD, FRACSSpecialist Endocrine Surgeon

 - Aldosterone producing tumours cause high blood pressure and low serum (blood) potassium levels.
 In some patients this may result in symptoms of weakness, fatigue, and frequent urination.

-- Is large in size (more than 4 centimeters in diameter).
+- Is large in size (more than 4 cm in diameter)

 - Adrenal gland cancers (adrenal cortical cancer) are rare tumours that are usually very large at the time of diagnosis.
 Removal of these tumours is usually done by open adrenal surgery.

 If an adrenal tumour is suspected based on symptoms or has been identified by CT or other scan, the patient should undergo blood and urine tests to determine if the tumour is over-producing hormones.
-Special tests, such as a CT scan, nuclear medicine scan, MRI, or selective venous sampling are often used to obtain more information about the adrenal tumour.
+Special tests, such as a CT scan, nuclear medicine scan, MRI, or selective venous sampling may be used to obtain more information about the adrenal tumour.

 How exactly is PRA performed?

-- The surgery is performed under a complete general anesthesia, so you are asleep during the procedure.
+- The surgery is performed under a general anesthesia, so you are asleep during the procedure.

-- A laparoscope (a tiny telescope) connected to a special camera is inserted through the port.
+- A laparoscope (a small telescope) connected to a special camera is inserted through the port.
 This gives the surgeon a magnified view of your internal organs on a television screen.

 What happens if the procedure cannot be performed by PRA?